 Keep up the great work you are doing with the song writing..."
 Martyn Wyndham-Read.

-"Look forward to the next collection of gems"...Sarah Dean
+"Look forward to the next collection of gems...Album sounds bloomin' brilliant"...Sarah Dean

-These topics inspired John's first album: Love, Lives and Landscape in 2008 which was followed in 2010 by a second album: Storey Lines.
-Each track is carefully crafted with intelligent lyrics, tells a story and has an easy going catchy melody.
-John's 3rd album, "More storey lines" is now available via this website contact page, and will be available from iTunes etc, shortly.
+John's first CD: Love, Lives and Landscape was launched in 2008 which was followed in 2010 by a second CD: Storey Lines.
+Each song is carefully crafted with intelligent lyrics, tells a story and has an easy going catchy melody.
+Tracks from John's 3rd CD, "More Storey Lines" released in 2013 are available as a download from Amazon, iTunes and CD Baby and his 2015 album "Storey's in Song" can be obtained from John via this website contact page.